telerik/blazor-docs/knowledge-base/common-css-isolation.md

         }

-3. Apply that class to a Telerik component
+3. Apply that class to a Telerik component.

 <div class="skip-repl"></div>
 ````CSHTML